Mute Video

 Why is this so much faster than other muting tools?

-Because most online tools re-encode the entire video while they are stripping the audio, which is unnecessary and slow.
-We only rewrite the container, which is an order of magnitude faster — usually seconds for any reasonable file.
+Most online tools re-encode the entire video while they strip the audio, which is unnecessary and slow.
+We only rewrite the container with native ffmpeg, which is an order of magnitude faster — usually a few seconds for any reasonable file.

 Can I mute just part of the video?